 - Master of Theology (Coursework) - 10 units

 Units of Study

-Select the units of study (subjects) and begin to build towards your undergraduate or postgraduate award.
+Select your units of study and begin to build towards your undergraduate or postgraduate award.

 Minor Thesis and Research Projects